Solved | File is too Large to Copy to External Hard Drive (4 Ways)

 Method 2.
 Convert the file system to NTFS

-★ Check the file system information: First open the File Explorer > right-click the external hard drive > choose Properties > find File system under General tab.
+★ Check the file system information: Open File Explorer, and right-click on the external hard drive.
+Select "Properties" and find the file system under the "General" tab.

 ★ Convert file system without losing data: